cwoac/nvvim/docs/usage.md

 If you have a bunch of notes already, then execute the following command to import them `:python nvimdb.rebuild_database()`.

 ## Configuration
-configuration is handled at the top of `nvim.vim`.
+configuration is handled at the top of `nvvim.vim`.
 The main one is the extension for notes.
 By default, nvim uses `.md` and will ignore files with any other extension.